abhilashbiswas/abhilashbiswas.github.io/index.md

 # About Me

+I am Abhilash and I am currently working as a Data Scientist at Dick's Sporting Goods, helping the merchandising team allocate inventory optimally and forecasts future sales accurately.

-I am Abhilash and I am currently pursuing an MS in public policy and data science at Carnegie Mellon University.
+I studied public policy and data science at Carnegie Mellon University.
 I have a background in Economics.
 Prior to this, I worked for four years at [IDinsight][1], a global non profit, where we generated data-driven evidence to help policymakers make informed decisions.

 I am keen to use data and analytics to tackle complex problems, especially those that can positively impact lives.
 During my prior work experience, I spent time tackling [the challenges][2] that policymakers in India face while attempting to deliver critical welfare services to large populations.
 I was a founding member of a lean innovation team called [Data on Demand][3] that used technological innovation to make high quality data accessible to policymakers.